Details of Parallel Computing with IPython¶

 You can also instruct engines (and the Controller) to terminate from a Client.
 This can be useful when a job is finished, since you can shutdown all the processes with a single command.

 Since the Client is a synchronous object, events do not automatically trigger in your interactive session - you must poll the 0MQ sockets for incoming messages.
-Note that this polling does not actually make any network requests.
-It simply performs a select operation, to check if messages are already in local memory, waiting to be handled.
+Note that this polling does not make any network requests.
+It performs a select operation, to check if messages are already in local memory, waiting to be handled.

 The method that handles incoming messages is